 - “I’m sorry but doing that won’t work for me.”

 - Or change the subject and say, “Nice day, isn’t it!”

 12. Carry yourself with awareness, calm, and respectful confidence.

-No matter how you feel inside, act polite, friendly (unless there is a reason not to), calm, and alert.
-Even if you are very distracted, pay attention so that you keep noticing what is happening around you in all directions..
-Don’t stare at people but look around with a “soft eye.”
+No matter how you feel inside, act polite, friendly (unless there is a reason not to) , calm, and alert.
+Even if you are very distracted, pay attention so that you keep noticing what is happening around you in all directions.
+Don’t stare at people – instead, look around with a “soft eye.”
 Keep assessing your environment.
 A thunderstorm can suddenly develop on a trail.
 Neighborhoods can change quickly from one block to the next.
 Places that are safe by day are not always safe by night.
 Isolated places are often less safe than places where there are more people around.
-Places where gangs hang out are to be avoided in any country.
+Places with gang activity are to be avoided in any country.
 You want to stay away from people who might select you as a target because they feel you are on their turf.

 13. Pay attention to who is around you and move away from people whose behavior is unexpected, especially if it seems to be oriented towards you.

 Leave ANYTIME you feel uncomfortable.
 This might mean walking into a shop, crossing the street, leaving a restaurant or nightclub — or changing your plan and going to where more people are.
 Your intuition is one of the best tools you have for protecting your personal safety traveling as well as at home.
 Don’t ignore it.

 14. Make helping others be a thoughtful decision rather than an automatic habit.